This may be the best wedding cookies recipe ever, friends. Ginger Lime Wedding Cookies, your time has come. Finally.

 - Shape into balls and bake.

-- Roll in spiced powdered sugar once (or twice for additional sweetness)
+- Roll in spiced powdered sugar twice

 Wedding Cookie Variations